phidn/the-magic-habit/memory-bank/progress.md

 ## Recent Achievements

 ### New Features
+- ✅ **Multi-criteria heatmap visualization fix**: Implemented proper date-based grouping of check-in data for multi-criteria skills in backend
+- ✅ **Data aggregation for multi-criteria skills**: Created robust algorithm to combine multiple criteria values for the same date
 - ✅ **Multi-criteria skill tracking system**: Completely implemented the feature allowing users to track complex skills with multiple dimensions
 - ✅ **Criteria weighting system**: Added ability to assign different importance weights to each criterion
 - ✅ **Validation for criteria requirements**: Implemented comprehensive validation ensuring at least one criterion is defined and all required fields are filled